 Let's look at a few types of situations and discuss when it makes sense to apply for Social Security disability benefits.

-Sometimes it’s very clear when you need to apply for benefits.
+Sometimes it’s very clear when you need to apply for disability benefits.
 A car accident or other catastrophic event can change your life in an instant.
 If this happens to you and it’s immediately clear that you are not going to be in any condition to go back to work for at least a year, go ahead and apply for benefits.
 If you are diagnosed with a condition that will require treatment that will incapacitate you, such as advanced cancer treated with chemotherapy and radiation, it may also be a good idea to apply for benefits sooner rather than later.

-Most people thinking of applying for disability are in the situation where they have a medical condition that has been going on for some time but they continue to work with the condition as long as possible.
+Most people thinking of applying for disability are in the situation where they have a painful or disabling medical condition that has been going on for some time but they continue to work with the condition as long as possible.
 Over time, it becomes harder to go to work every day.
 Absences pile up and your employer starts losing patience.
 You know that you can’t keep going much longer and that you need to plan for a future where you cannot work.
-You should not apply for SSI or SSDI while you’re still working full time.
-Social Security allows you to work part time as long as you are not making above a certain amount, but it’s more difficult to be approved for benefits if you’re working in any capacity.
-If you’re at the point where you cannot work any longer, you need to start planning and thinking about applying for benefits.
+However, you should not apply for SSI or SSDI while you’re still working full time.
+Social Security will deny your application without even looking at your medical condition.

 If you wait too long before you apply for SSI or SSDI, you may lose out on benefits.
-SSI benefits are paid from the date you apply forward.
-SSDI benefits start either five months after the date you stopped working or a year before the date you filed, whichever is later.
-If you believe you will not be returning to work for at least a year, go ahead and apply for benefits sooner rather than later.
+SSI benefits are paid from the date you apply.
+SSDI benefits start either a year before the date you filed or five months after the date you stopped working, whichever is later.
+And if you haven't worked in several years, you can actually lose your insured status for SSDI.